 Income

 A household’s income level determines what types of health-related choices are available.
-Those with lower levels of income often have lower access to healthy foods, preventative health care, and educational opportunities, and are also associated with poorer physical and mental health outcomes (Braveman, Egerter, & Barclay, 2011).
+Those with lower levels of income often have lower access to healthy foods, preventative health care, and educational opportunities and are also associated with poorer physical and mental health outcomes (Braveman, Egerter, & Barclay, 2011).
 Community income levels can be assessed in terms of percentage of children and households in poverty, income inequality (the ratio of household incomes at the 80th and 20th percentiles), and reported household incomes.

 The reported five-year median estimate of NCDHD residents’ household income is $56,250, while their per capita average income is $30,412 (US Census Bureau, 2019).
 When surveyed about their household income, 31.9% of NCDHD residents (n = 185) reported an annual household income at or below a calculated Nebraska average for a living wage (CHA, 2021; Glasmeier, 2020).